 Hot, New Electric Cars That Are Coming Soon

 The coronavirus pandemic has slowed auto development and production, but manufacturers’ plans to introduce electric vehicles (EVs) continue unabated.
-A record number of almost 100 pure electric models are set to debut by the end of 2024.
+In fact, dozens of pure electric models are set to debut by the end of 2024.

-The Cadillac Lyriq showcases next-generation styling for the brand and introduces a new modular electric platform.
+The 2023 Cadillac Lyriq showcases next-generation styling for the brand and introduces a new modular electric platform.
 It’s roughly the length and width of the Cadillac XT6 SUV.
 But the Lyriq has a much different profile, being 6 inches lower in height and riding on a wheelbase that’s 9 inches longer.
 The dominant feature in the cabin is a curved 33-inch LED display that stretches from the instrument panel all the way to where the infotainment screen is traditionally placed.
 This builds on the presentation found in the 2021 Cadillac Escalade, which has a 38-inch curved OLED display.
-The initial Lyriq is a 340-hp, rear-drive model with a 100-kWh battery, a combination that the automaker estimates is good for at least 300 miles of range.
-Production starts in early 2022 at the Spring Hill, Tenn., facility.
-GM has pledged a $2 billion investment in that factory to support electric vehicle production.
-In addition, the company is spending $2.3 billion on a new battery manufacturing plant in the same town as part of a joint effort with LG Energy Solution.
+The initial Lyriq is a 340-hp, rear-drive model with a 100-kilowatt-hour battery, a combination that provides an EPA-rated 312 miles of range.
+An AWD version with about 500 hp will follow.

 Learn more about the Cadillac Lyriq.